 —The PPDU carries an immediate response that is solicited by the non-AP STA.

-—The AP with the TXOP Return Support In TXOP Sharing Mode 2 subfield equal to 1 received a frame from the non-AP STA containing a CAS Control field with the RDG/More PPDU subfield equal to 0.
+—The AP with the TXOP Return Support In TXOP Sharing Mode 2 subfield equal to 1 received a QoS Data or Qos Null (#15936) frame from the non-AP STA containing a CAS Control field with the RDG/More PPDU subfield equal to 0, in which case the AP may transmit a PPDU SIFS after the frame with a CAS Control field. (#18245)

-If the EHT AP determines that the transmission of an MU-RTS TXS Trigger frame is successful and the TTXOP-REMAINING (see 9.2.5.2 (Setting for single and multiple protection under enhanced distributed channel access (EDCA))) after the end of the allocated time is not zero, then the AP may transmit a PPDU after the end of the allocated time if any of the following conditions are satisfied:
+If the EHT AP determines that the transmission of an MU-RTS TXS Trigger frame is successful and the TTXOP-REMAINING (see 9.2.5.2 (Setting for single and multiple protection under enhanced distributed channel access (EDCA))) after the end of the allocated time is not zero, then the AP may transmit a PPDU (#18246) if any of the following conditions are satisfied:

 —The medium is determined to be idle by the CS mechanism at the end of the allocated time in which case it may transmit PIFS after the end of the allocated time.